gebes/there/examples/straightforward-routing/README.md

 ```

 ### ❌ Bad
-Most linters will break the manual intends you placed.
+Most formatters will break the manual intends you placed.
 ```go
 router.Group("/user").
     Get("/all", Handler).